UniversalDependencies/docs/el/noun.md

 # References

-Karra, Athanasia .
+Karra, Athanasia.
 2006. *Problems of inflection and of diminutives formatino in Modern Greek and the other European systems.* PhD Thesis (in Greek).
 University of Patras.   https://nemertes.library.upatras.gr/jspui/bitstream/10889/911/1/Nimertis_Karra.pdf